XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 - ACME must monitor its XRP Ledger addresses for incoming payments.
 - ACME must know which user to credit in its system of record for the incoming payments.
-    - We recommend that ACME should bounce any unrecognized incoming payments back to their sender.
+    - ACME should bounce unrecognized incoming payments back to their sender.
-    - Typically, the preferred method of recognizing incoming payments is through destination tags.
+    - Typically, the preferred method of recognizing incoming payments is through [destination tags](source-and-destination-tags.html).

 ## Precautions